Maison d’Exceptions: Step into the world of ultra-creativity The - Maison d'Exceptions - Première Vision Paris

 You would like to access this reserved area?

-We invite you to go directly to the entrance of Maison d’Exceptions area – Hall 5, between Tuesday 6 February and Thursday 8 February.
+We invite you to go to the entrance of Maison d’Exceptions area – Hall 5, between Tuesday 11 February and Thursday 13 February.

 With the Maison d’Exceptions project, Première Vision aims to showcase international craftsmanship and stimulate creative excellence.
-Brands and fashion designers looking for unique products and specific expertise will be able to meet with 20 ateliers and artisans who will unveil their unique techniques, whether contemporary or ancestral.
-Embroideries, accessories, 3D sculptures made out of knit, mother-of-pearl finishings… the space is designed to propose exclusive, creative and unique or custom-made products: crafts of excellence led by passionate artisans, delighted to share their know-how.
+Brands and fashion designers looking for unique products and specific expertise will be able to meet with 23 ateliers and artisans who will unveil their unique techniques, whether contemporary or ancestral.
+Embroideries, accessories, feathers, mother-of-pearl finishings… the space is designed to propose exclusive, creative and unique or custom-made products: crafts of excellence led by passionate artisans, delighted to share their know-how.

 Contemporary techniques

-Ultra-creative embellishments, hand embroidery, mother-of-pearl plating, costume jewellery, non-woven silk, metal meshwork… a dozen ateliers featuring contemporary techniques will celebrate the intertwining of modern-day knowledge with the world of arts and crafts.
+Ultra-creative embellishments, hand embroidery, mother-of-pearl plating, paper, horsehair, metal meshwork… ten ateliers featuring contemporary techniques will celebrate the intertwining of modern-day knowledge with the world of arts and crafts.

 Cécile Feilchenfeldt Knitwear studio Paris